takaswie/linux-firewire-utils/README.rst

 Installation
 ============

-This package uses GNU Autoconf; you can use the standard installation sequence.
+This package uses `Meson Build system <https://mesonbuild.com/>`_; you can use the standard installation sequence.

 ::